Last updated in January 2020

-It happens even to savvy consumers, including Consumers’ Checkbook staff: You do extensive homework before making a purchase or contracting for a service, but things still go wrong.
-The supposedly repaired clothes washer is once again inoperative and the repairperson says it’s a new problem (which, of course, it’s not); the TV starts acting screwy exactly one week after its warranty expires (of course); the crown falls out of your tooth after only four months of chewing (seems like it should outlast your caramel cravings by a few years).
+It happens even to savvy consumers, including Consumers’ Checkbook staff: Sometimes—even after you do extensive homework before making a purchase or contracting for a service—things still go wrong.
+The supposedly repaired clothes washer is once again inoperative, and the repairperson says it’s a new problem (which, of course, it’s not).
+The TV starts acting screwy exactly one week after its warranty expires (of course).
+The crown falls out of your tooth after only four months of chewing (seems like it should outlast your caramel cravings by a few years).

-When you complain, do so in a firm but nonthreatening manner.
-No one responds well to hostility: If you are intemperate, an otherwise reasonable business owner might respond in kind, and what could have been a calm (and quick) resolution turns into a feud.
+Complain in a firm but nonthreatening manner.
+No one responds well to hostility: If you are intemperate, an otherwise reasonable business owner might respond in kind—and what could have been a calm (and quick) resolution escalates into a feud.
 Even if you believe you were intentionally cheated, don’t utter words like “crook,” “criminal,” “incompetent,” or...you know...worse.
 Harsh words rarely get positive results.

-If your phone call fails to yield results, put it in writing.
-Attach to your email, or enclose with your letter, copies of relevant documents such as contracts, invoices, receipts, and previous correspondence.
+If complaining in writing, attach to your email, or enclose with your letter, copies of relevant documents such as contracts, invoices, receipts, and previous correspondence.

-Another option is to post your complaint—and your desired resolution—on Facebook or Twitter and tag the company.
-This forces the company to decide whether it wants to gain good or bad publicity from your dispute.
-While it’s not too risky to ignore one customer’s complaint, many companies don’t ignore complaints that have been broadcast to hundreds of other potential customers.
+Another option is to post your complaint—and your desired resolution—on Facebook or Twitter, and tag the company.
+This forces the company to decide whether it wants to attract good or bad publicity from your dispute.
+While it’s not too risky to ignore complaints from one customer, many companies will respond to complaints broadcast to hundreds of other potential customers.
 Many companies, particularly national ones, have staff who monitor social media websites to resolve complaints quickly and show that the company is responsive to its customers.

 If you paid using a credit card, the federal Fair Credit Billing Act and the policies of credit card issuers provide enormous leverage by allowing you to withhold payment for goods and services you believe are defective or not delivered as promised.
 After you’ve tried unsuccessfully to resolve the matter with the service provider, contact your credit card bank to dispute the charge (you usually can do this even if you’ve already paid the bill).
 Once you’ve requested this “chargeback,” your credit card bank will place a hold on the disputed charge and investigate.
 The service provider can protest the chargeback, but sellers rarely successfully reverse chargebacks if the customer has returned (or tried to return) the goods or can document the service defect.